The Bag-and-Whisker Plot: A New Bagplot for Bivariate Data: Simulated Data Analysis

 \textbf{Example 1: Statistical Adaptivity in Independent Normal Mixture.} Our first example tests the methods on a subtle normal mixture, designed to assess how the fences adapt to a small, contaminated component.
 We generate $n=5000$ points from the following model:

 where $\vec{\mu}_0 = (100, 300)^\top$, $\vec{\mu}_1 = (103, 298)^\top$ and $\mathbf{I}_2$ is the $2\times2$ identity matrix.
 As shown in Figure~\ref{fig:simu-normal_mixture}, the \texttt{aplpack} implementation (panel (a)) produces a boundary based on a fixed rule and a convex hull visualization that can be sensitive to the specific sample.
-In contrast, our bagplots (panels (b)-(d)) demonstrate clear advantages.
-The fences are smooth and elliptical, reflecting the underlying normality of the components.
-The different error control levels provide a nuanced view: the FWER fence is the most conservative, flagging only the most extreme points of the minor cluster, while the FDR and PFER fences adapt to the evidence of contamination to create tighter boundaries.
-Crucially, our refined whisker implementation provides an important diagnostic clue: the whiskers clearly extend toward the minor component, visually indicating the direction of separation without the clutter of a convex hull.
+In contrast, our bagplots (panels (b)-(g)) demonstrate clear advantages. {The fences are smooth and elliptical, reflecting the underlying normality of the components.
+The different error control levels provide a nuanced view: the FWER fence is conservative, flagging only the most extreme points of the minor cluster, while the FDR fence adapts to the evidence of contamination to create tighter boundaries.
+The PFER fence at level $0.5$ produces an intermediate threshold.
+The refined whisker construction extends toward the minor component, indicating the direction of separation while avoiding the geometric constraints of a convex hull.
+The fences derived from the scaled $F$ approximation are marginally more conservative than those based on the $\chi^2_2$ distribution.}

 \textbf{Example 2: Robustness to Correlation Structure.} The second example employs a correlated normal mixture to demonstrate how the framework adapts to covariance structure.
 Data are generated from the model in the first example, but with a covariance matrix $ $.
 The \texttt{aplpack} visualization (Figure~\ref{fig:simu-corr_normal_mixture}(a)) produces a jagged convex hull boundary which provides a noisy and unstable representation of the data's underlying correlation structure.